-Three presentations will be held in the context of DG TRADE's regular Civil Society Dialogues to invite stakeholders to contribute their comments to the research and comment on preliminary findings.
-The first will be held a few weeks after publication of the draft Inception Report to feed into the final version of the inception report.
-The second will be held after the submission of the first SIA deliverable and first two case studies in winter 2020/21 and a last tentative one in spring 2021 before the submission of the final report.
+Three presentations will be held in the context of DG TRADE's regular Civil Society Dialogues29 to invite stakeholders to contribute their comments to the research and comment on preliminary findings.
+The first will was held on the 11 September, allowing stakeholders to feed into the final version of the inception report.
+The presentation and the minutes of the CSD meeting are located team's https://trade.ec.europa.eu/civilsoc/meetdetails.cfm?meet=11573.
+The second CSD will be held after the submission of the first SIA deliverable and first two case studies in January 2021 and a last tentative one in spring 2021 before the submission of the final report.
 Similarly, upon the submission of each deliverable the team will take part in an inter-service consultation meeting with European Commission services and will integrate comments promptly.
 Table 3 provides an overview of the key stakeholder groups, regions for the consultation and tools.